 - Remove one cup of batter and place in a separate bowl.
 Mix in the melted chocolate until thoroughly combined to make the chocolate batter.

 - Pour half the vanilla batter into the prepared pan.
-Top with the chocolate batter, then pour the remaining vanilla batter on top.
-Use a knife to swirl.
+Top with scoops of the chocolate batter, then pour the remaining vanilla batter on top.
+Use a knife to swirl (optional).
 Bake for 35-40 minutes or until a toothpick inserted into the center comes out clean.
 Allow the cake to cool in the pan for 5-10 minutes before inverting onto a plate or stand.

-Did you make my marble bundt cake?
+Did you make my eggless marble cake?
 Tag me on Instagram @justastastyblog and #justastastyblog.